-Doki Doki Literature Club! is your typical Visual Novel with cute anime girls and multiple story paths where you join a club and write poems with cute girls who are into you.
-Also, similar to other games in the genre, you start out by getting a basic premise that quickly expands and offers multiple choices that truly affect the game while offering unique characteristics not so typical for Visual Novels.
-Doki Doki Literature Club is recommend to anyone who enjoys Visual Novels in general but people with a predisposed attitude towards Visual Novels will be pleasantly surprised too.
-It’s also free and If the first part of the game is boring to you, just keep playing it might just get interesting.
+Doki Doki Literature Club! is your typical Visual Novel with cute anime girls and multiple story paths.
+You will join a club and write poems with cute girls who are into you.
+Also, similar to other games in the genre, you start out by getting a basic premise.
+Then, it quickly expands and offers multiple choices that genuinely affect the game.
+At the same time, providing unique characteristics not so typical for Visual Novels.
+Doki Doki Literature Club, highly recommended to anyone who enjoys Visual Novels in general.
+Also, people with an enthusiastic attitude towards Visual Novels will enjoy it too.
+Also, the game is free.
+If the first part of the game is annoying to you, keep playing it might get interesting.

-Doki Doki Literature Club is a game that’s best played by going in blind.
-The story’s twists and turns are some of the game’s strongest points and it is recommended that you try the game out for yourself.
+Doki Doki Literature Club, a game best played by going in blind.
+The story’s twists and turns are some of the game’s strongest points and recommended that you try the game out for yourself.
 Continue reading if you want to know more about the gameplay.

 Since your choices in DDLC do have a fair amount of impact on the story, so you may feel motivated to replay the game to see how its other paths play out.
 You can choose different storylines by siding with certain characters in decisions and tailoring your poems to specific girls.
 It’s basic, but it works well and is easy to understand after the first couple writing sessions.
 The characters are intriguing and well-written, and they all have real issues underneath their stereotypical anime exteriors.
 There’s a surprising amount of nuance in DDLC’s discussions on mental health and love.